 Okotoks is a very walkable town.
 In addition to strolling through Olde Town there are 85 kilometres of pathways.
 Especially popular are pathways through the river valley and a pathways map is available on the Town website here.
-Other popular outdoor facilities and activities in the summer are the Water Spray Park which has recently been expanded and the Skateboard Park, both located at the Recreation Centre on Okotoks Drive.
+Other popular outdoor facilities and activities in the summer are the recently expanded Water Spray Park and the Skateboard Park.
+These are located at the Recreation Centre on Okotoks Drive.
 Your active youngsters might like to spend time at the BMX Track in the river valley.
 If you find yourself looking for things to do with the kids on a rainy day, the activities in town include bowling at Millenium Lanes, Okotoks Cinemas , Playtopia kids indoor play facility, and Paint it Up pottery studio to name a few.

 For adults looking for activities, Crystal Ridge Golf Course is a popular 9-hole facility within the town limits.
 D’Arcy Ranch Golf Club on the west side is an 18-hole public course with views of the mountains to the west.
 An interesting tidbit about D’Arcy Ranch is that in 2013 it achieved designation as a Certified Audubon Cooperative Sanctuary.
 Just east of us is scenic River’s Edge Golf Course which features a hole with signature island green.
 There are other options and you will find our list here with links to their websites.

 In spring and summer and fall, baseball is a big sport for both participation and for fans of the local Okotoks Dawgs Baseball team.
 Their regular season goes from early June to the end of July.
 The team has had another good season, and visitors in early August might be able to catch a playoff game or two.

 Choosing to include a stay at Riverbend Campground puts you on the doorstep of Okotoks with a buffet of things to see and do in one of Southern Alberta’s Cool Little Towns.